willstepp/writings/joseph-the-son/jts-notes.md

 Watches his family from outside the window.
 It was like five hundred years had passed.
 He then realized a moment in time was not something he could possess.
 But he felt a strong desire to possess it — to keep it with him always.
 H	is hand reached up to the glass.
 The motion caught Lizzie’s attention and she laughed and raced over to the glass and placed her hand over his, with only the pane between them.

+A longing deep within.
+Something so far away from him.
+Tears came to his eyes.
+He somehow knew it would always be so.
+That it was not something he could possess.
+And it filled his heart with sadness.
+At least that was how his mind understood it.

 TODO:

 Work out all scenes / beats at least to the point where the plot follows.